 1. The Name “Westminster” Has Nothing to Do With England

-Around 1876, a group of “sporting gentlemen” would gather at the bar of the Westminster Hotel to talk about hunting and boast about their hunting dogs.
+Around 1876, a group of “sporting gentlemen” would gather at the bar of the Westminster Hotel in New York City to talk about hunting and boast about their hunting dogs.
 One thing led to another, and the group decided it needed a real venue to compare hounds—a dog show in Manhattan.
 In 1877, they named themselves the Westminster Kennel Club, after their favorite bar, and hosted the First Annual New York Bench Show of Dogs.
 It was held at a venue, Gilmore’s Garden, that would later come to be known as Madison Square Garden.

-2. Westminster is the second-longest continuously held sporting event in the country, second only to the Kentucky Derby.
+The Westminster Kennel Club Dog Show is the second-longest-running continuously-held sporting event in the country, second only to the Kentucky Derby.
 The very first show featured more than 1,200 canine competitors, and Westminster has gained popularity since then.
 Along with those who attend in person, millions can watch it live on television.
-Currently, nearly 3,000 compete for the Westminster Best in Show title.
+Currently, nearly 3,500 dogs compete during Westminster Week events.

-Sometimes a handler will keep them in a pocket or even in her bra.
-And yes, you did see a handler take a treat out his own mouth to give to the dog.
+Sometimes a handler will keep dog treats in a pocket or even in their bra.
+And yes, you might have just seen see a handler take a treat out of their own mouth to give to the dog.
 It isn’t as weird as it seems, because the treats are things like hot dogs, cheese, cooked chicken, or steak.

-At the first show, all proceeds from one day went to establishing a shelter for disabled and stray dogs.
+At the first Westminster Kennel Club Dog Show, all proceeds from one day went to establishing a shelter for disabled and stray dogs.
 Since then, Westminster has contributed millions of dollars to rescue, health, and training organizations, as well as to community outreach organizations.
 But, while there is no actual monetary prize, breeders will tell you that the offspring of champions can bring in serious money.